trevor-smith/trevor-smith.github.io/_posts/2015-07-16-moving_averages.md

 [Project link][1]

 Ok, last night was my first post around fanduel and it had me very excited!
 I was able to create a model that explained 76% of the variation in the fanduel scores I was seeing on a nightly basis!
-But there were so many other things I wanted to try that would improve predictive accuracy; one of them beingt moving averages!
-This post details how I used moving averages to improve predictions up to 94%
+But there were so many other things I wanted to try that would improve predictive accuracy; one of them being moving averages!
+This post details how I used moving averages to improve the model's explanation of variations in fanduel scores to 94%!

 <figure>
   <a href="/images/fanduel_post2_1.gif"><img style="display:block; margin: 0 auto;" src="/images/fanduel_post2_1.gif"></a>